IllinoisLegalAidOnline/website-docs/docs/source/content_style_guide.rst

 * define it using plain language once in the content, if it is a short definition.
 If the word/term is used more than once in the content, make sure it is included in the glossary as we will rely on the glossary for the times it is used after it is first defined.
 * consider making it a legal question that can be linked to, if the definition needs to be more than one sentence long.
 For example, the definition of economic abuse is multiple sentences and includes a bulleted list and is better suited as a legal question that can be linked to in articles rather than defined multiple times in individual guides or solutions.

 .. note:: Glossary terms can include links to further information in the form of a legal question.
-For example, "Domestic violence may include economic abuse" that then links to the economic abuse legal question.

 .. todo:: Add reference to adding glossary terms.